Apple Venus Volume 1: Title and packaging

 The album's title was meant to refer to "a beautiful woman".
 The phrase originated as a lyric on the previous XTC record, Nonsuch, specifically in Partridge's song "Then She Appeared" ("then she appeared / apple venus on a half-open shell").
-This continued a trend that began with Oranges & Lemons (1989) and Nonsuch (both album titles had appeared as lyrics on a track from their respective prior albums).
-According to Partridge, he did not realise that such a pattern had emerged, and that it was "pure coincidence, probably a sub-conscious kind of thing.
+This continued a trend that began with Oranges & Lemons (1989) and Nonsuch: both album titles had appeared as lyrics on a track from their respective prior albums.
+According to Partridge, this was at first "pure coincidence, probably a sub-conscious kind of thing.
 You have a certain caterpillar track of words that kind of trundle around in your head."
 However, it was deliberate in the case of Apple Venus.

 Partridge's working title for the album, A History of the Middle Ages, was vetoed by his bandmates.
 He settled on Apple Venus after finding an illustration of a peacock feather that resembled an uvula, which evoked to him something "very vulvic and female".
-Written underneath the track listing on the back of the album cover is the Wiccan Rede "do what you will but harm none."
-Partridge thought it was a "fantastic" message, and when responding to a question about Wiccan topics, he explained: "I have a smattering of knowledge of that sort of thing, but I['m] also ... interested in the pre-Christian appreciation of the land and the spirit of things, spirits in animate things and inanimate things."
+Written underneath the track listing on the back of the album cover is a version of the Wiccan Rede: "do what you will but harm none."
+Partridge thought it was a "fantastic" message; when responding to an interview question about his knowledge of Wicca, he explained: "I have a smattering of knowledge of that sort of thing, but I['m] also ... interested in the pre-Christian appreciation of the land and the spirit of things, spirits in animate things and inanimate things."

-in Japan, the liner notes included comments from musicians such as singer-songwriter Tamio Okuda and Aiha Higurashi of Seagull Screaming Kiss Her Kiss Her (named after the XTC song).
+in Japan, the liner notes included comments from musicians such as Tamio Okuda and Aiha Higurashi of Seagull Screaming Kiss Her Kiss Her (named after the XTC song from The Big Express).